i-on-project/core/docs/access_control/Http_Exchanges.md

 ```

 ## Invalid Token:
-Occurs when token is not valid (revoked, expired...)
+Occurs when the token is invalid (revoked, expired...).

 ```
 HTTP/1.1 401 Unauthorized